 Travelling is always about adventure and excitement.
 And, trekking to higher altitude is no exception.
-Standing and walking several thousand feet above sea level, it’s as if you’re just a few more feet from heaven.
+Standing and walking several thousand meters/feet above sea level, it’s as if you’re just a few more feet from heaven.
 But the overall experience comes along with the risks of altitude sickness as well.

 Table of Contents

 - 1. Know the symptoms.

 - 5. Do wait for the symptoms out.